-- Statewide code change proposals are forwarded as deemed necessary by Standing Committees to the appropriate Technical Advisory Group (TAG).
-The Council or Standing Committee may request that a TAG conduct research into a code related matter. - The TAG reviews and evaluates national code changes for consistency/conflict with existing state regulations. - The TAG reviews and evaluates statewide amendment proposals based on one or more of the criteria found in WAC 51-04-025: - (1) The amendment is needed to address a critical life/safety need. - (2) The amendment is needed to address a specific state policy or statute. - (3) The amendment is needed for consistency with state or federal regulations. - (4) The amendment is needed to address a unique character of the state. - (5) The amendment corrects errors and omissions.
+• Statewide code change proposals are forwarded as deemed necessary by Standing Committees to the appropriate Technical Advisory Group (TAG).
+The Council or Standing Committee may request that a TAG conduct research into a code related matter.

-- The TAG shall also review and evaluate statewide amendment proposals based on the objectives found in RCW 19.27.020: - (A) To require minimum performance standards and requirements for construction and construction materials, consistent with accepted standards of engineering, fire and life safety. - (B) To require standards and requirements in terms of performance and nationally accepted standards. - (C) To permit the use of modern technical methods, devices and improvements. - (D) To eliminate restrictive, obsolete, conflicting, duplicating and unnecessary regulations and requirements which could unnecessarily increase construction costs or retard the use of new materials and methods of installation or provide unwarranted preferential treatment to types or classes of materials or products or methods of construction. - (E) To provide for standards and specifications for making buildings and facilities accessible to and usable by physically disabled persons. - (F) To consolidate within each authorized enforcement jurisdiction, the administration and enforcement of building codes. - The TAG identifies possible economic impacts to forward to the Economic, Enforcement, Correlation and Construction (EECC) Committee along with a rationale. - The TAG reports its recommendations to the Standing Committee, including proposed options and issue papers for items where consensus was not achieved.
+- The TAG reviews and evaluates national code changes for consistency/conflict with existing state regulations. - The TAG reviews and evaluates statewide amendment proposals based on one or more of the criteria found in WAC 51-04-025: - (a) The amendment is needed to address a critical life/safety need. - (b) The amendment clarifies the intent or application of the code. - (c) The amendment is necessary for consistency with state or federal laws and regulations. - (d) The amendment corrects errors and omissions. - (e) The amendment eliminates an obsolete, conflicting, duplicating or unnecessary regulation. - The TAG shall also review and evaluate statewide amendment proposals based on the objectives found in RCW 19.27.020: - (A) To require minimum performance standards and requirements for construction and construction materials, consistent with accepted standards of engineering, fire and life safety. - (B) To require standards and requirements in terms of performance and nationally accepted standards. - (C) To permit the use of modern technical methods, devices and improvements. - (D) To eliminate restrictive, obsolete, conflicting, duplicating and unnecessary regulations and requirements which could unnecessarily increase construction costs or retard the use of new materials and methods of installation or provide unwarranted preferential treatment to types or classes of materials or products or methods of construction. - (E) To provide for standards and specifications for making buildings and facilities accessible to and usable by physically disabled persons. - (F) To consolidate within each authorized enforcement jurisdiction, the administration and enforcement of building codes. - The TAG identifies possible economic impacts to forward to the Economic, Enforcement, Correlation and Construction (EECC) Committee along with a rationale. - The TAG reports its recommendations to the Standing Committee, including proposed options and issue papers for items where consensus was not achieved.